TheArqsz/crt.sh/README.md

 ### Updated Docs after my changes ([@TheArqsz](https://github.com/TheArqsz))

-I chaned the logic of the script a little bit so I can use it more freely in the automated environment.
+I changed the logic of the script a little bit so I can use it more freely in the automated environment.

 Current usage: